Huanle/git_edu/READEME.md

 	# On branch master
 	nothing to commit, working directory clean

-## Seeing file differences: git differences
+## Seeing file differences: git diff
 	without any arguments, git diff shows you the differences between the files in your working directory and what has been staged.
 	$git diff
 	[nothing]